abramsj7/XRP-Dash-App/README.md

 plotly>=5.0.0

 ## 4.4.
 Verify Data File
 Ensure that xrp.csv exists in your project folder.
 If you cloned from GitHub and the CSV is included, you’re all set.
-If not, download the CSV from Yahoo Finance and place it at xrp.csv.
+If not, download the CSV from the Kaggle link described earlier and set it as xrp.csv.

 ## 5. Running the App
 Within the same terminal (and virtual environment), run: